open-telemetry/opentelemetry-specification/README.md

 The OpenTelemetry specification describes the cross-language requirements and expectations for all OpenTelemetry implementations.
 Substantive changes to the specification must be proposed using the [OpenTelemetry Enhancement Proposal](https://github.com/open-telemetry/oteps) process.
 Small changes, such as clarifications, wording changes, spelling/grammar corrections, etc. can be made directly via pull requests.

-Questions that needs additional attention can be brought to the regular specifications meeting.
+Questions that need additional attention can be brought to the regular specifications meeting.
 EU and US timezone friendly meeting is held every Tuesday at 8 AM pacific time.
 Meeting notes are held in the [google doc](https://docs.google.com/document/d/1-bCYkN-DWJq4jw1ybaDZYYmx-WAe6HnwfWbkm8d57v8/edit?usp=sharing).